Search This Blog

 49 Walter Davis tailor.
 A Long standing business.

 57 Grays' Stores.
 Henry Gray born c1867.
 Took over the Clifton grocer's and wine merchant's in 1901.
 Initially ran the shop with his brother James who was also a rent collector / letting agent but James had left the shop by about 1906 to concentrate on the latter business.
 Henry's shop was one of the fancier places in town to buy your provisions.
 He lived in Glade Road in this period.
-James lived in the Old Vicarage then Thamesfield.
+James lived in the Old Vicarage then later the house Thamesfield.

 59 TNW Watts possibly residential address.
 He was also secretary to Hambledon Council.
 Long term surveyor and inspector of nuisances for Marlow Urban District Council.
 Later became a confectioner's shop.
 Today is Fego.